Wakefield Prison nurse 'wrote love letter to rapist'

 Richard Wright, prosecuting, told the jury the letter said: "You are my world, now and in the future together.
 Through good and bad times and, hopefully, more good times than bad.

 "You understand me more than anyone.
 We can have a wonderful future together.
-Everything we talked about will happen but just give it time."'Love you dearly'
+Everything we talked about will happen but just give it time."

 The letter also referred to McBride being the "most understanding, patient, manly, kind" man she knew.